somtee-tech/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Write a function that checks for alphabetic character.
-Prototype: int _isalpha(int c)
+Write a function that prints the sign of a number.
+Prototype: int print_sign(int n)